PrintNinja - online printing made easy for creators

 Anti-scratch matte lamination is highly recommended if you’ve selected a matte style, and your artwork has a substantial area covered by a dark color.
 Matte is more prone to showing scratches on dark ink, so we recommend adding anti-scratch matte-lamination or choosing gloss.

 Our boxes are made out of high density paperboard, the industry standard.
-The thicker your box the more durable, but besides that choosing a thickness is your creative choice.
+The thicker your box, the more durable it is, but besides that choosing a thickness is your creative choice.
 Most games you see on the shelf of your game shop use 2mm thickness.